 - Sweet woodruff (Galium odoratum).

+Note that the bulb plants that flower in early spring (such as snowdrops) can also be considered xeriscape plants for shade -- but only in a special sense.
 That is, they will grow well in a spot that has dry shade in the summer.
 But that is because, by then, they are already finished flowering (they have "done their thing," if you will, for the year).
 In the early spring, they want sun and water.
 But it is usually not difficult to get them sufficient sunlight at this time, because, in early spring, the deciduous trees have not yet leafed out.

 For the same reason, you should also check into native options, specifically, native wildflowers that bloom early in spring.
 The wildflower society in your state may be able to cite specific examples for your area of the country.